monitoring-tools/telegraf-plugins/netspeed/README.md

-# NET-SPEED plugin
+# NETSPEED plugin

-NET-SPEED plugin provides metrics about speed of network interfaces.
+NETSPEED plugin provides metrics about speed of network interfaces.
-All metrics are extracted by reading `/sys/class/net` folder.
+All metrics are extracted by reading `/sys/class/net` directory.

 Plugin works only on Linux systems.